jamedeus/micropython-smarthome/tests/mock_environment/mocks/readme.md

 The `value` method can be called with an argument to set the `pin_state` attribute.
 When called without argument it returns the `pin_state` attribute.

+Calling the Pin object itself is equivalent to calling `value`, this matches micropython's behavior and is used in some libraries (eg hx711).

 Constants required to provision pins and set interrupts exist but their values are ignored.

 ### machine.PWM